 Tambo & Bones is a ground-breaking show that explores racism in a way that can be challenging.
-The performance on Thursday 27 March at 7.30pm is curated for those with lived experience of racism, to experience the show with a majority Global Majority audience.
+The performance on Thursday 27 March at 7.30pm is curated for those with lived experience of racism.

 Starting with a curtain raiser performance from rising star KOJ at 7.30pm, the performance of Tambo & Bones follows.
 An exhilarating, funny and provocative satire, Tambo and Bones journey from comedy double-act, to hip-hop superstars, to activists in a future America, contending with the alarming repercussions of a nation torn apart by race.
 Post show, there will be a safe and supportive space to reflect on a show that will entertain, challenge and provoke.